Tejas1202/SolidPrinciplesForCSharpDevelopers/README.md

 - Finally, you will explore how to arrange dependencies in your system so different implementations can be added or plugged in as needed, allowing a truly modular design.

 When you are finished with this course, you will understand how to build maintainable, extensible, and testable applications using C# and .NET.

+To make the most out of this repository, follow this steps:
+1. Visit this branch first : https://github.com/Tejas1202/SolidPrinciplesForCSharpDevelopers/tree/master-upto-SOL-principlesonly .
+It contains the initial code and it's refactored version after applying SRP, OCP and LSP principle
+2. After that, go to https://github.com/Tejas1202/SolidPrinciplesForCSharpDevelopers/tree/master-upto-SOL-before-applying-ISP where one fat interface is added containing all the functionality our main RatingEngine class needs but this violates ISP principle
+3. And at last, visit https://github.com/Tejas1202/SolidPrinciplesForCSharpDevelopers/tree/master (i.e. master) branch in which ISP and DIP is followed.
+One Web API is also added just to depict how our Core business logic can be reused in different projects irrespective of the what we use as UI

 Some Useful Links:
 For OCP: